malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 For now, that process of self improvement will have to develop spontaneously as I don't know how to reward it for self analysis, and I hopefully shouldn't have to.

-## Bayesian Goals
+## Dynamic Modelling for Goals
-Perhaps a solution is arrived at by recognising the relative strengths of neural networks and bayesian models.
-The neural network is great for complex policies, and relative stability, while bayesian networks are great for inference and short-term adaptability.
+Perhaps a solution is arrived at by recognising the relative strengths of neural networks and dynamic modelling techniques.
+The neural network is great for complex policies, and relative stability, while bayesian networks for example are great for inference and short-term adaptability.
 So, maybe the bayesian network produces the goal, and the policy actions it.
 Combine that with the simplistic goal achievement reward measure above, and we have a system that genuinely produces its own goals.

 ![bayesian goals](files/Executive-control-bayesian-goals.png)